department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - deceased: This is the preferred term on VA.gov over "decedent," which is chiefly a legal term.
 - demolish: Use "knock down" or, when used as a noun in the context of a job of building demolition, "demolition (knocking down old buildings)."
 - dentistry: Use "dental care" instead.
-- Department of Veterans Affairs: Spell out in its entirety (no apostrophe on Veterans') or shorten to "Veterans Affairs" or "VA."
-Do not use "DVA," "Dept of VA," or other shortened versions. ***[Danielle note: Added more specific guidance per JL; Jen, can you double check to make sure this is accurate?
-Thanks!]***
+- Department of Veterans Affairs: On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
+Do not use "DVA," "Dept of VA," or other non-standard shortened versions.
+  ​ **Exception:** When the full, official federal agency name needs to be used, spell out in its entirety (no apostrophe on Veterans') on the first instance.
+After the first instance, may shorten to Veterans Affairs or VA.  ***Gary Hicks - can you please confirm this does not conflict with OPIA guidance on name usage?
+Part of this has been adapted from intranet guidance (VHA) with adaptations for VA.gov.)***

 - Dependents’ Educational Assistance Program: Refer to this as "Survivors' and Dependents' Educational Assistance (DEA) program."
 Include "also called Chapter 35" on first mention.
-Can be shortened to "DEA program" after first mention. ***[Danielle note: Revised per live site copy.]***
+Can be shortened to "DEA program" after first mention.
-***[Danielle note: Removed "dependents of Veterans" entry; confirmed w/ Beth it's not needed here]***
 - deprivation: Define one first mention in body copy as "a lack of things such as sleep that people need for their physical and mental well being."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - decision notice: Do not refer to as "decision letter."
 The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.
 - disability rating: Define as "a rating that measures how severe a disability is" or similar language.
-For example:
-  - "We may use a rating that measures how bad your disability is and helps us decide your level of benefits."
+  __- Example:__ We may use a rating that measures how bad your disability is and that helps us decide your level of benefits.
-  - "We assign you a disability rating based on the severity of your disability."
+  __- Example:__ We assign you a disability rating based on the severity of your disability.

-- disease: Use "illness" unless it is part of a proper name of a specific disease.
+- disease: Use "illness" unless it's part of a proper name of a specific disease.
 - dividend: Define on first mention in body copy as "cash payments made to policyholders when the company makes a profit" OR as "when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them."
-Include definition in another sentence, as a parenthetical, or set off with commas.***[Danielle note: Revised for clarity]**
+Include definition in another sentence, as a parenthetical, or set off with commas.
 - Don't Ask, Don't Tell policy: Use initial caps and no quotation marks.
 Don't capitalize "policy."

 ### E